pingvortex/vyntr-search-extension/README.md

 4. Click **Load unpacked**

-5. Select the folder where you cloned the extension
+5. Select the folder where you cloned the extension (should be 'vyntr-search-extension')

 6. Done!
 Try searching something in the adress bar.